|

 cond = suite.Conditional(0, 1, beta)

 Another way to visualize the posterior joint distribution is to compute credible intervals.
-Last time we looked at credible intervals, I skipped over an important point: for a given distribution, there are many intervals with the same level of credibility.
+When we looked at credible intervals in Section 3.5, I skipped over a subtle point: for a given distribution, there are many intervals with the same level of credibility.
 For example, if you want a 50% credible interval, you could choose any set of values whose probability adds up to 50%.
-When the values are one-dimensional, it is most common to choose the “central credible interval;” for example, the central 50% credible interval contains all values between the 25th and 75th percentiles.
-In multiple dimensions it is less obvious what the right credible interval should be.
-The best choice might depend on context.
-But one common choice is the maximum likelihood credible interval, which contains the most likely values that add up to 50% (or some other percentage). thinkbayes.Joint provides a method that computes maximum likelihood credible intervals. # class Joint:

 def MaxLikeInterval(self, percentage=90):